marskar/biof309_fall2018/README.md

 2. The [PyCharm Integrated Development Environment (IDE)](https://www.jetbrains.com/pycharm/)

-The very nice folks at [JetBrains](https://www.jetbrains.com) have given us free licenses for the Professional version of PyCharm, the best (in my humble opinion) Python Integrated Development Environment (IDE).
+The very nice folks at [JetBrains](https://www.jetbrains.com) have given us free licenses for the Professional version of [PyCharm Integrated Development Environment (IDE)](https://www.jetbrains.com/pycharm/), the best (in my humble opinion) Python Integrated Development Environment (IDE).

-If you have a .edu email address, please install PyCharm Professional using [this link](https://www.jetbrains.com/student/)
+If you have a .edu email address, please install [PyCharm Integrated Development Environment (IDE)](https://www.jetbrains.com/pycharm/) Professional using [this link](https://www.jetbrains.com/student/).

 If not, a installation link will be distributed to you by email and made available on [Slack](https://biof309.slack.com/).

 3. A [UNIX-like system](https://en.wikipedia.org/wiki/Unix-like)

-If you use Windows 10, please try to set up the Linux subsystem for Windows.
+If you use Windows 10, please try to set up the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 If you use MacOS or Linux, you are all set.

 4. A [DataCamp](https://www.datacamp.com) account